-Modeling the Internal States and State Transitions of a Neuron
+Modeling the internal states and state transitions of a neuron

-We have shown above that (i) the internal state of a CA3 pyramidal cell can shift to a different state in response to stimulation; (ii) the cell has higher synaptic input conductance in higher states; and (iii) the internal states of nearby neurons are synchronized among the network.
+We have shown above that 1) the internal state of a CA3 pyramidal cell can shift to a different state in response to stimulation, 2) the cell has higher synaptic input conductance in higher states, and 3) the internal states of nearby neurons are synchronized among the network.
 These results suggest that the internal state of a single cell reflect the level of synchronous firing activity of the network.
 For instance, if neuron populations display synchronous firing activity, each neuron in the network receives a higher level of balanced excitatory and inhibitory synaptic inputs, which may contribute to organized fluctuations of membrane potential.
 On the other hand, neurons receive stochastic synaptic inputs if the network neurons fire randomly.
-We therefore hypothesize that the internal states of individual neurons reflect the degree of synchrony of the network, i.e. the 'phase' of network activity.
-If this is the case, the transition dynamics of the internal state must be described by a so-called 'phase transition' model in solid-state physics.
-We therefore attempted to create a theoretical model to describe the phase transition dynamics of network synchronization, according to the Landau 'phase transition' theory (Landau, 1980) and the phase transition model of Amit et al. (1985).
-Our model describes (i) the structure of synchronous network activity; (ii) the internal states of individual cells in the network; and (iii) the dynamics produced by their interactions.
-In this model, we make two assumptions (Fig. 9A; see also the Supplementary materials);
+We therefore hypothesize that the internal states of individual neurons reflect the degree of synchrony of the network, i.e., the "phase" of network activity.
+If this is the case, the transition dynamics of the internal state must be described by a so-called "phase transition" model in solid-state physics.
+We therefore attempted to create a theoretical model to describe the phase transition dynamics of network synchronization, according to the Landau "phase transition" theory (Landau 1980) and Amit, Gutfreund and Sompolinsky's phase transition model (Amit et al., 1985).
+Our model describes 1) the structure of synchronous network activity, 2) the internal states of individual cells in the network, and 3) the dynamics produced by their interactions.
+In this model, we make two assumptions (Fig 9A; see also the supplemental materials);

-1. The free-energy of network activity F follows:
+1) The free-energy of network activity F follows: